AdamBien/ping/README.md

 ping
 ====

-A WAR Ping For JavaEE 6+ Application Servers
+#A WAR Ping For JavaEE 6+ Application Servers

+Tested with GlassFish, TomEE and Wildfly